MilanuA/MilanuA/README.md

 </div>

  ### About me:
- - 🎮 I am a 2D Game developer learning C++ and C# for Unreal and Unity3D.
+ - 🎮 I am a 2D Game developer using C# and Unity3D.
  - 📖 One of my favorite books is Lord of the Rings.
  - 🕹️ My favorite game?
 Definitely Minecraft!
  ---